mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 overhead over the raw unsafe code doing the same thing.
 This is a massive benefit of C++ compared to other programming languages (e.g., Python, Java, etc.).

-### Unit conversions
+### Safe unit conversions

 The first thing that comes to our mind when discussing the safety of such libraries is automated unit conversions between values of the same physical quantity.
 This is probably the most important subject here.
 We learned about its huge benefits long ago thanks to the `std::chrono::duration` that made conversions of time durations error-proof.

 Unit conversions are typically performed either via a converting constructor or a dedicated conversion
 function: